loadingio/ldview/README.md

    - node: the target node
  * prefix - prefix name for this view. view will be global if scope name is not defined. this should be used along with the scope pug mixin.
- * init-render - if set to true, ldView automatically calls render immediately after initialized.
+ * init-render - if set to true, ldView automatically calls render immediately after initialized. default true

 ## API